k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 >
 >   Similar considerations also apply to non-chat and non-call-based sessions.
 >
-> * The number of prior steps can be set; usually, 4–5 steps are sufficient for the context.
-When a conversation becomes long, it is used to sum up earlier steps and to add them to the context.
+> * The number of prior steps can be set; usually, 4–5 steps provide sufficient context.
+When conversations grow long, earlier steps are summarized to maintain the context window without overloading it.

 ## AI Reasoning and Action

-The AI Reasoning and Action phase is responsible for the AI-driven decisions and executions within the agentic workflow.
+The AI Reasoning and Action phase is responsible for AI-driven decision-making and executions within the agentic workflow.
 During this phase, the framework evaluates the user’s request, determines the most appropriate response strategy, dynamically expands context as needed, and executes the required actions to produce a final answer.

 This phase is not a single operation, but a controlled reasoning loop that combines reflection, decision-making, and execution.